Years ago, I sunburned easily…

 However, if we’re covered in sunscreen, how do we get enough vitamin D?
 (Source.)
 I use all the resources at my disposal:

-- a daily supplement — get 10% off through May 31, 2021 with coupon code WARDEEMAY
+- a daily supplement — get 10% off through August 31, 2021 with coupon code WARDEEAUGUST

 - virgin cod liver oil (the best dietary source of vitamin D)

 While considered inferior to sun exposure, supplements can provide vitamin D. This is the vitamin D3 supplement I take.
 Ask your doctor to check your vitamin D levels.
-Get 10% off through May 31, 2021 with coupon code WARDEEMAY.
+Get 10% off through August 31, 2021 with coupon code WARDEEAUGUST.

 Only a few dietary sources of vitamin D exist: cod liver oil, cheese, egg yolks, mackerel, salmon, tuna, and beef liver.
 Cod liver oil leads all of these foods, providing the most vitamin D in one serving (source).